Polish police carry away abortion rights protesters

-WARSAW, Poland (AP) — Police carried off abortion rights protesters blocking a street in Poland’s capital Monday, the 19th straight day of nationwide anti-government protests that were triggered by the tightening of the predominantly Roman Catholic nation’s abortion law.
+WARSAW, Poland (AP) — Police carried off protesters blocking a street in Poland’s capital Monday, the 19th straight day of nationwide anti-government protests that were triggered by the tightening of the predominantly Roman Catholic nation’s abortion law.

-The protesters were sitting down in the street in Warsaw in front of the Education Ministry to demand the firing of the new minister who has made some statements that have angered abortion rights activists.
-A few hundred protesters then marched in the neighborhood to drumming and chanted that the right-wing government’s policies have made them very angry.
+The protesters were sitting down in the street in Warsaw in front of the Education Ministry to demand the firing of the new minister who has made some statements on education and human rights that have angered many people.
+A few hundred protesters then marched in downtown Warsaw to drumming, blocking streets, and chanted that the right-wing government’s policies have made them very angry.

 More protests were also held in some other cities, like Katowice or Bialystok, with participants demanding abortion rights for women and for the government to go.